 (declare-executable :name "myexec" :entry "main.janet")

-and other code your executable depends on, and bundles them into the final application
+libraries and other code your executable depends on, and bundles them into

 Also note that the entry of an executable file should look different than a

-a variable number of parameters, the command-line arguments.
-It will be called
+variable number of parameters, the command-line arguments.
+It will be called as

 It's important to remember that code at the top level will run when you invoke

 jpm build, not at executable runtime.
 This is because in order to create

 main function of the app and write it to

 an image.
 In order to create the main function, we need to actually compile and

 run everything that it references, in the above case

 This has a number of benefits, but the largest is that we only include bytecode